amir29adib/booking_system/README.md

   - `POST /api/auth/logout/`: User logout

 - **Booking:**
-  - `POST /api/bookings/create/`: Create a new booking
+  - `POST /api/booking/create/`: Create a new booking
-  - `GET /api/bookings/`: List bookings for the authenticated user
+  - `GET /api/booking/`: List booking for the authenticated user
-  - `PUT /api/bookings/<id>/update/`: Update the status of a booking
+  - `PUT /api/booking/<id>/update/`: Update the status of a booking